MargaretaL/mobile-flashcards/README.md

+# Mobile Flashcards Project

+This is the final project for Udacity's React & Redux course.

+Expo has been used to develop this app.
+This project has been tested on an Android phone.

+AsyncStorage was used to save and store data.

+## Intallation

+*install all project dependencies with npm install *start the development server with npm start

+## Structure

+The app src folder has 2 subfolders. -components for components and utils for the helper and _DATA files.

+## Interactivity

+A user is able to quiz oneself.
+The user can also create new decks and cards to each individual deck.

+## Data

+Data consists of:

+* decks array
+* saveDecks() function
+* fetchDecks() function

+## helpers

+The helpers file contains the logic for the notification.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+##

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).